 We are a talented, caring team dedicated to creating unique adaptations that work for each student.

-MARISA GILL, DIRECTOR
+MARISA GILL, DIRECTOR of school

 Marisa graduated summa cum laude from Concordia University.
 She developed a passion for working with students with autism and has extensive experience in both special education and gifted education.
 She completed multiple trainings which helped her to establish best practices for students on the autism spectrum, including antecedent-based intervention, pivotal response training, crisis intervention, corrective reading, Orton-Gillingham, suicide prevention, differential reinforcement, response interrupted redirection, structured teaching, and comprehensive program planning for individuals with autism.